ellisonbalanga/MDN-Fundamental-Layout-Comprehension/README.md

 Update:
 First change is the nav bar.
 The nav bar is currently in flow arranged on top of each other vertically.
-I will create a flex container as the bar.
-Then center the items on the nav bar as shown in the picture.

-Actually needed to nav ul because that is the proper container for the nav items. so i added nav ul {
+Needed to sset nav ul as flex item, because that is the container for the nav items. so i added: nav ul {
 	display: flex;
 	justify-content: space-between;